Live from the Southern Command in sunny South Florida.

 He's actually quite entrepreneurial.

-I mean, he's a he's a forward thinker.
+I mean, he's a forward thinker.

-Thirty, thirty rounds in this guy's head.
+30, 30 rounds in this guy's head.

-Yeah, big big drug deal.
+Yeah, big, big drug deal.

 It's a fascinating story.

-The watchdog news team started out to do a story prompted by viewer questions about the use and the cost of public car charging stations.
+The Watchdog News team started out to do a story prompted by viewer questions about the use and the cost of public car charging stations.

-And they investigated, they found that the charging stations were just one very small part of what is, when you add it all up, a massive government effort to get everybody to drive electric cars.
+They found that the charging stations were just one very small part of what is, when you add it all up, a massive government effort to get everybody to drive electric cars.

 And I'm reading to you from a TV station report.